xuwenzhi/wordpress/wp-content/plugins/blog-designer/readme.txt

 Yes, Blog designer providing option as you can show social share on blog page with 2 different shape options.

 = Can I control my content length on blog page? =
 Yes, you can.
-"Post Cotnent Length" option will give you ability to control your content characters on blog page.
+"Post Content Length" option will give you ability to control your content characters on blog page.

 = I want to hide post details like post author, post date, etc., Can I? = Yes, There is "General Settings" panel where you can manage your post details as you want to show or not.